Baalberge group: Graves and funerary sites

 The graves are mostly individual.
 A large graveyard was found at Zauschwitz, Borna.
 Double graves and pit graves are also known (e.g. Schalkenburg, Quenstedt).
 Unusual forms include settlement burials and partial burials.

 In addition to simple earth graves, innovative forms with architectural elements also appear.
 The first tumulus graves in central Germany also come from this culture.
 Baalberge is the first culture in which megalithic influences in the form of grave complexes, tumulus enclosures, and cists can be detected.
-At the same time, heavy cits sunk in the ground or raised above it and slab graves are rare.
+At the same time, heavy cists sunk in the ground or raised above it and slab graves are rare.
 Other grave elements can be detected, such as stone packing, wooden fittings and the combination of stone and wooden components.

 Tumulus graves contain earth and stone cist graves as primary burials.
 In the gravemound at Latdorf in Bernburg, a narrow stone cist was found which was surrounded by a 25 metre long trapezoidal barrow.
 The earthen graves of the Baalberge culture usually contain inhumations, with the bodies nearly always laid out on a west-east orientation flexed on their right side.
 Some inhumations were enclosed in square or trapezoidal ditches.
 In 1966, J. Preuß recorded 116 grave-complexes in the central German habitation area.
 The grave-complex at Stemmem excavated by W. Matthias in 1952 is 16.4 m long and squared at both ends and was the first enclosure grave recognised as a Baalberge burial.

 In 1983, G. Möbes published a number of new finds from Thuringia.
 In Großbrembach in Sömmerda a nearly square complex with rounded corners measuring 10.8 x 10.4 metres contains two crouching inhumations lying on their right sides and oriented south-north.
 The grave ditch was described as partially flat, partially trough shaped.
 Bright bands in the soil filling seem to indicate the inflow of water.
 Unetice stone packed graves around it indicate that the flat barrow must have remained well known.
 A similar complex was investigated in 1974 at Sommerberg near Großfahner in the proximity of Erfurt.
 It was a 19/17 x 15.5/14.5 metre trapezoid containing a 2.3 metre wide grave.
 The west side was overlapped by a small burial hut of the Corded Ware culture with several skeletons.
 This Corded Ware grave in the centre also shows that the main tomb must have remained well known even 1000 years after its construction.
 This reuse by later cultures, including the Globular Amphora culture and the Unetice culture, is common.
 Pottery was found as grave goods, including combinations of pitchers and cups.